mrWallaceMadeira/topics_mod1Schedule/README.md

 ### Course overview
 Topics in STEAM will focus on the unqiue and complex challenges posed by infectious diseases.\
 As you're well aware, bacteria and viruses can change the human body, daily life & even society at large.\
-Now you get a chance to design a creative solution to one of these many problems.
+Now you, yes you, get a chance to design a creative solution to one of these many problems!
-###### Yes, Charlie, it's your golden ticket to STEAM fame
+###### Charlie, it's your golden ticket to STEAM fame
 ![goldenTicket](goldenTicket.jpg)

 ### Objectives